dahays/CyberPipeLineSharedDocs/README - Lesson 1.md

 Damien Hays, Team member 2, Team member 3, etc..

 ## User Login Generator Description
 Welcome to the user login generator.
-It takes information from the user and uses that information to generate their system login username.
+This program takes information from the user and uses that information to generate their system login username.

 ### User Login Generator Flowchart
 ```mermaid